giuseppefioccola/draft-fmbk-metaverse/draft-fmbk-icnrg-metaverse.md

 * Low-latency live streaming is not easy and not efficient in the Internet today.
 CDN-based DASH incurs high latencies.
-* Current trends: blending of real-time interactive (WebRTC with RTP) and streaming (DASH), for example: Amazon Twitch, Meta Rush, IETF Media-over-QUIC, Cisco QuicR
+* Current trends: blending of real-time interactive (WebRTC with RTP) and streaming (DASH), for example: Amazon Twitch, Meta Rush, IETF Media-over-QUIC, QuicR
 * What is needed:
   * fine-granular media distribution that supports both interactive and streaming;
   * scalable multi-destination distribution, i.e., some kind of in-network replication;